Rob Goldstone On His Infamous Russia Email: 'I Had No Idea What I Was Talking About'

 Reports after the emails surfaced pegged the "Crown prosecutor" as Chaika, the prosecutor general of Russia, and a Putin appointee.
 The reference seemed to indicate that an official of the Russian government was offering the incriminating documents.

 But Goldstone now says he was actually referencing Veselnitskaya in the email.
-Goldstone said "crown prosecutors" in the United Kingdom, where he grew up, were akin to federal prosecutors in the U.S. so he used that term when Emin described Veselnitskaya as a "well-connected" lawyer.
+Goldstone said "crown prosecutors" in the United Kingdom, where he grew up, were akin to federal prosecutors in the U.S., so he used that term when Emin described Veselnitskaya as a "well-connected" lawyer.

 Veselnitskaya originally said she had no connection to the Russian government, although she and Chaika are now known to have been in coordination.